vijyantg/kubeadm-cluster-with-ansible/README.md

 <p align="center">
     Automate the provisioning of a bare-metal multi-node Kubernetes cluster with Ansible.
     Uses all the industry-standard tools for an enterprise-grade cluster.
+    Overview on how this cluster can be used for embeddings using GPU Nodes.
 </p>

 ## Table of Contents